mrchantey/beet/docs/src/index.md

 #### 🔥 Epic Concurrency

 By default all actions are run in parallel systems.
 This means graph traversals occur on each update of the schedule, which makes unit testing, breakpoints etc a breeze, although it is not always desired, see [drawbacks](#multi-tick).

+#### 🌐 Messageless replication (wip)

+Work can be distributed across environments through world replication.
+An agent may run some actions in a constrained environment and others in a remote server.

 ## Quickstart